 Best full spectrum led grow lights for small spaces

-If you’re looking for a small led lamp that will supplement houseplants or for starting seeds, there are some really handy styles that are easy to place anywhere with the desk clip.
+If you’re looking for a small led lamp that will supplement houseplants, countertop microgreens, or for starting seeds, there are some really handy styles that are easy to place anywhere with the desk clip.

 Why choose LED grow lights?

 Led lights are the best choice because they produce less heat, use less electricity, last longer, won’t shatter, and are easy to set up and move.

 Other types of grow lights include fluorescent and HID designs.
 Fluorescent lights using regular shop lights, work great for seedlings and plants with low light requirements.
 But they aren’t sufficient for flowering and fruiting vegetables.
 More efficient CFL and T5 grow lights are an affordable option, but they don’t offer as full a light spectrum.